 Intercultural Competence and Undoing Racism (ICUR)

 AMBS is committed to creating a learning community where all voices and experiences are valued.
-One of the seminary's eight strategic goals is to "become an anti-racist and multicultural institution."

 The Intercultural Competence and Undoing Racism team consists of administrators, teaching faculty, staff and students.
 It functions as a partner with the administrative cabinet, the board of directors and other seminary departments and committees.